-- Open the OSD menu and go to the SYSTEM SETUP: Advanced> Security Settings > Change Password menu. - 2.
-Press ENTER on the projector or remote control.
+- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings > Change password menu. - Press MODE/ENTER.
 The message 'INPUT CURRENT PASSWORD' displays. - 3.
-Enter the old password. - i.
-If the password is correct, another message 'INPUT' NEW PASSWORD' displays. - ii.
-If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT CURRENT PASSWORD' displays for your retry.
+Enter the old password. - If the password is correct, another message 'INPUT NEW PASSWORD' displays. - If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT CURRENT PASSWORD' displays for your retry.
 You can press MENU/EXIT to cancel the change or try another password. - 4.
-Enter a new password. - The digits being input will display as asterisks on-screen.
-Write your selected password down here in this manual in advance or right after the password is entered so that it is available to you should you ever forget it.
+Enter a new password.

+The digits being input will display as asterisks on-screen.
+Write your selected password dowr here in this manual in advance or right after the password is entered so that it is available to you should you ever forget it.